Rethinking Distribution Shifts: Empirical Analysis and Modeling for Tabular Data: Interventions based on modeling of distribution shifts

 \subsection{Algorithmic Interventions}

+In this part, we examine how certain \twy{data-driven} modeling techniques, particularly specific features that suffer substantial distribution shifts, can significantly boost the practical robustness of DRO methods. \wty{We formulate this algorithmic intervention as a principled framework: }

+\wty{In general, we attribute performance degradation to specific distribution shifts given abundant data from the source domain and limited data from the target domain.
+This allows us to identify critical features that need protection.
+Specifically, we design models focusing on the subset of features $X$ and $Y$ that are subject to distribution shifts.
+Finally, we incorporate this refined characterization of distribution shifts into the algorithmic intervention step, e.g., adjusting the ambiguity set for DRO approaches. }

-In this part, we examine how certain inductive modeling techniques, particularly specific features that suffer substantial distribution shifts, can significantly boost the practical robustness of DRO methods.
-In the following, we explore three DRO approaches that integrate such refined distribution shift patterns into the ambiguity set, i.e., Marginal-DRO~\citep{duchi2023distributionally}, Wasserstein-DRO~\citep{blanchet2019data}, and Conditional-DRO~\citep{sahoo2022learning} given their flexibility in controlling features to modify the ambiguity set and illustrate that a small amount of data from the target domain can build such inductive knowledge empirically.
+In the following, \wty{we first describe the algorithm intervention procedure to integrate refined shift patterns.} We explore three DRO approaches that integrate such refined distribution shift patterns into the ambiguity set, i.e., Marginal-DRO~\citep{duchi2023distributionally}, Wasserstein-DRO~\citep{blanchet2019data}, and Conditional-DRO~\citep{sahoo2022learning} given their flexibility in controlling features to modify the ambiguity set and illustrate that a small amount of data from the target domain can build such knowledge empirically.
 We hope to inspire future methodological work, and only present highly preliminary results.
 In the following, we set $\widehat P, \widehat P_X, \widehat P_Z$ as the empirical distribution of the whole training set, all covariates $X$, subset $Z$ (i.e., subsets of covariate $X$ and $Y$), unless specified. \paragraph{Marginal-DRO.} The objective function of Marginal-DRO is: where $\Pscr_{\alpha, Z} \coloneqq \{Q_0: \widehat P_Z=\beta Q_0 + (1-\beta)Q_1 \text{ for some } \beta\geq \alpha \text{ and distribution }Q_1\text{ on }\Zscr\}$ denotes the ambiguity set of distributions on $\Zscr$, and $Z\subseteq \{(X, Y)\}$ denotes a subset of features $X$ and $Y$.
 To improve practical applicability, we can pinpoint features associated with shifts and construct the distribution set focusing solely on these tailored features.
-For the hyperparameter $\alpha$, we first choose the best $\alpha\in\{0.1, 0.2, \dots, 0.9\}$ according to 2,000 samples drawn $i.i.d$ from the source domain and fix it for the subsequent intervention.
+For the hyperparameter $\alpha$, we first choose the best $\alpha\in\{0.1, 0.2, \dots, 0.9\}$ according to 128 samples drawn from the target domain and fix it for the subsequent intervention.

 \paragraph{Wasserstein-DRO.} Wasserstein-DRO builds the ambiguity set on the Wasserstein distance, taking the form of: